Skip to main content

 </Response>

-This LAML will instruct Signalwire to make a copy of the audio frames of the current call and send them in near real-time over WebSocket to wss://your-application.com/audiostream.
+This cXML will instruct Signalwire to make a copy of the audio frames of the current call and send them in near real-time over WebSocket to wss://your-application.com/audiostream.

-<Stream> will start the audio stream asynchronous manner it will continue with the next LAML instruction at once.
-In case there is no instruction, Signalwire disconnect the call.
+<Stream> will start the audio stream in an asynchronous manner; it will continue with the next cXML instruction at once.
+In case there is no instruction, Signalwire will disconnect the call.

 const { RestClient } = require("@signalwire/compatibility-api");